Petraeus sworn in as new CIA chief

 Petraeus, who has gained respect across party lines, easily won Senate confirmation in June.

+But it may be hard for Petraeus to divorce himself from a view shared at the highest levels of the U.S. military that the Afghan war is broadly trending in the right direction and that the Taliban's momentum has been reversed.
+The CIA has been more cautious in its assessment of the decade-old conflict.

+Petraeus oversaw a "surge" of 30,000 extra U.S. forces that has focused on confronting the Taliban in their southern heartland.
+But despite gains on the ground, recent attacks have shown the Taliban-led insurgency is still far from quelled.

-(Additional reporting by Phil Stewart and Mark Hosenball; Editing by Mohammad Zargham, Eric Beech and Bill Trott)
+(Additional reporting by Phil Stewart and Mark Hosenball, editing by Mohammad Zargham and Eric Beech)